truenas/documentation/content/Contributing/Applications/AppArticleTemplate.md

 Select **Force Flag**.

 Repeat the storage steps above each additional storage volume.
+See [Storage Configuration Settings](#storage-configuration-settings) below for more information.

 Accept the defaults in **Resources Configuration**, and select the GPU option if applicable.